The heterogeneous impact of the EU-Canada agreement with causal machine learning: Empirical strategy

 \subsubsection{Effects on the extensive margin}

-In the evaluation of the extensive margin of trade, the potential outcomes are binary, $Y_{ut}(1) = \{0,1\}$, i.e., they are equal to one if the product is exported and zero otherwise.
-Our matrix completion application reduces to a classification problem, and we obtain predictions in a binary form, $\hat Y_{ut}(1) = \{0,1\}$, such that treatment effects can have three alternative values, $TET_{ut} \in \{-1, 0, 1\}$.
+In the evaluation of the trade extensive margin, the potential outcomes are binary: $Y_{ut}(1) = \{0,1\}$, i.e., they are equal to 1 if the product is exported and 0 otherwise.
+Our matrix completion application is reduced to a classification problem, and we obtain predictions in a binary form, $\hat Y_{ut}(1) = \{0,1\}$, such that idiosyncratic Treatment Effects on the Treated can have three alternative values, $TET_{ut} \in \{-1, 0, 1\}$.
 A value $-1$ means that our counterfactual predicts that a trade flow existed in that entry of the trade matrix, but it actually did not.
 We will define the latter as the negative extensive margin.
-A value of $1$ implies that our counterfactual indicates that the product should not have been traded, but it actually was.
-We will call the latter the positive extensive margin.
-On the other hand, every time that we find a $TET_{ut}=0$, it means that our counterfactuals and the observed outcomes corresponded.
+A value of $1$ indicates that our counterfactual holds: the product should not have been traded, but it actually was.
+We will call the latter a positive extensive margin.
+On the other hand, whenever we find $TET_{ut}=0$, it means that our predictions and the observed outcomes correspond.
 Please note that, against the previous background, products can still enter or exit the foreign market following regular product churning, regardless of a change in the trade regime.
-The latter cases would all be flagged with a zero in the set of treatment effects.
+The latter cases would all be flagged with a zero in the set of idiosyncratic treatment effects.